sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_08.md

     * It is not possible to mix shared libraries compiled against different C++ runtimes.
 	* [A list of Android C++ Library Support](https://developer.android.com/ndk/guides/cpp-support.html)
 * `APP_PLATFORM := android-19`
-	* Tells the ndk-build the mininumum version of Android SDK API to build for.
+	* Tells the ndk-build the minimum version of Android SDK API to build for.

 ## Android.mk
 * This file is used to tell which libraries, flags, directories, etc. to use
 * The main part to take away from it now is that file is what controls the compiling of your native code
 * **Really good** in depth source of details on Anroid.mk files can be [found here](http://android.mk/)
-* **ALSO** here is the offical guide sheet [from Google](https://developer.android.com/ndk/guides/android_mk.html)
+* **ALSO** here is the official guide sheet [from Google](https://developer.android.com/ndk/guides/android_mk.html)

 #### In-depth
 * This is where you list all the files you want to compile
 * If you add libraries, like tango_gl, need to include its source and headers
-* Lets take an example and break it down
+* Let's take an example and break it down

 ```
 LOCAL_PATH := $(call my-dir)